-Availability: Students must choose this for the whole year.
-Students will not be able to enter for second semester.
+Availability: Students must apply for this whole year class.
+Students are only allowed to enter in semester 2 if approved by the ESA team.

 The VCE VET Sport and Recreation program provides students with the opportunity to acquire and develop the skills, knowledge and confidence to work in the areas of community, sport and outdoor recreation.
-Leadership, organisational and specialist activity skills will be developed through the units of competency undertaken in Units 1 to 4 of the selected program
+Leadership, organisational and specialist activity skills will be developed through the units of competency undertaken in Units 1 to 4 of the selected program.

-Certificate III in Sport and Recreation provides students with the skills and knowledge to work in the Sport and Recreation industry in areas such as maintaining grounds and playing surfaces, providing customer service, housekeeping or administrative service.
+Certificate III in Sport and Recreation provides students with the skills and knowledge to work in the Sport and Recreation industry in areas such as recreation officer, activity operation officer, sport and recreation attendant, community activities officer & leisure services officer.

-HLTAID003 First Aid
+HLTAID003 Provide First Aid HLTAID009 Provide CPR